csiro-data-school/sql-intro/_episodes/05-calc.md

-Expressions can use any of the fields, all of usual arithmetic operators, and a variety of common functions, depending on which database is being used.
+Expressions can use any of the fields, all of usual arithmetic operators, and a variety of common functions, depending on which database system is being used.
 For example,
 we can convert temperature readings from Fahrenheit to Celsius and round to two decimal places: